jamescutts/ott-project-archive/README.md

 Coming soon

 ## Deployment
-The site is deployed to Vercel via commis to the the `main` branch.
+The site is deployed to Vercel via commits to the the `main` branch.
 Further details coming soon.

 ## Documentation